bingoohuang/sqlweb/README.md

 方法2: 执行命令`defaults write com.google.Chrome AppleEnableSwipeNavigateWithScrolls -bool FALSE`

-## UPX
+### UPX

-[Citing: ](https://grahamenos.com/rust-osx-linux-musl.html)If you’re concerned about the binary size of your new executable, check out UPX.
+[Citing:](https://grahamenos.com/rust-osx-linux-musl.html)If you’re concerned about the binary size of your new executable, check out UPX.
 After installing it on my laptop via brew install upx, I ran upx -9 on an executable created with the above instructions.
 While the executable was an overly simplistic example, upx compressed it down to 34% of the original size.
 Even if you don’t care about the size of the binary once it’s on the server, it at least made the scp go faster.

-# Some useful javascript snippet
+## Some useful javascript snippet

-## date-fns
+### date-fns

 ```javascript
 var script = document.createElement('script');